Setting limits and saying no

 Last week I was at my book group and the discussion turned to scaling back, not spending as much, etc. Not surprising given the state of the economy.
 Several other members are also parents, and they were discussing ways to deal with children's wants, most of them very dismissive and coercive.

 I think it makes sense to cut back when finances are tight.
-And when something makes sense to us, then it seems like everyone will naturally agree it makes sense.
-And if they don't agree then, it seems, there's something wrong with them.
+When something makes sense to us, then it seems like everyone will naturally agree it makes sense.
+If they don't agree then, it seems, there's something wrong with them.

 When we adopt principles for ourselves, we choose to make sacrifices -- make life more difficult for ourselves in essence -- to uphold those principles.
 Problems arise when we decide others need to adopt our principles and we then impose the sacrifices on them.

 If my husband found a new religion that was meaningful to him, then decided that since it made so much sense to him that we'd all adopt that religion and spend 10 hours in church every Sunday, it would be mild to say my reaction would be "WHAT?!"

 Forcing children to make sacrifices to uphold the parents' principles is a really good way to make them not want anything to do with our principles!

 If, on the other hand, my husband recognized the imposition he was creating on the family because of his new interest, and worked hard to minimize that impact so he could get what was bringing new meaning into his life -- like coming home early on weekdays to do things with the family, devoting Saturday's to be open to family things instead of downtime or chores for instance --, the more accepting the rest of the family would be.
 We'd obviously want him to be happy.
 But we wouldn't want him to make us miserable in order to be happy!